Oganesson897/L2Serial/README.md

 }

 ```
 Same for NBT and Packets.
-Note that NBT has 4 methods:
+Note that NBT has 9 methods of 4 type:
-- `toTag`: serialize `@SerialClass` object to tag
+- `TagCodec::toTag`: serialize `@SerialClass` object to tag
-- `valueToTag`: serialize any value to tag
+- `TagCodec::valueToTag`: serialize any value to tag
-- `fromTag`: deserialize `@SerialClass` object from tag
+- `TagCodec::fromTag`: deserialize `@SerialClass` object from tag
-- `valueFromTag`: deserialize any value from tag
+- `TagCodec::valueFromTag`: deserialize any value from tag
 Also, it supports 3 different serialization filter:
 - All: serialize everything
 - toClient: serialize fields that are marked as toClient only